Promoting student success and personal development is a priority

 Scholarships are financial awards, which do not have to be repaid.
 Full-time and part-time UMA students have an opportunity to apply for a number of scholarships as a result of funding made available by the University of Maine at Augusta, the University of Maine System, and generous donations by organizations and individuals to UMA’s scholarship fund.

-The UMA Rockland Center Student Association (SA) is made up of members of the student community elected to leadership roles to oversee the spending of your student activity funds.
-The ‘URock’ SA arranges for student field trips and student gatherings.
+The URock Student Association (SA) is made up of elected student members who serve in leadership roles dedicated to building the URock student community supported by student activity funds.
+The URock SA arranges for student field trips, student and family gatherings, sponsored events, and student giveaways.

 To contact a member of the URock Student Association leadership team, click on the email links below.
 They welcome your suggestions and participation.